 You’ll need to switch up your approach to styling though, depending on which look you plump for.
 “For shorter Asian hair, dry the style with a good quality hair dryer and use a metal barrelled round brush to add body and bounce.
 For longer Asian hairstyles, try applying heat with tongs or straightening irons to add shine and shape,” says Lendon.

-Fine hair is pretty hard to make the best of because it feels like there’s not much to work with.
+Fine hair is pretty hard to make the best of because it feels like there’s not much to work with when it comes to this men’s hair type.
 Unfortunately, you won’t get even a fraction of the sympathy that those with diminishing locks do.
 You’ve still got a full head of hair, it’s just a bit more shy and retiring than other types.

 The Best Products For Fine Hair